 In order to advocate efficiently, we build relationships with legislators who sit on committees that deal with early childhood issues.

-Here are the committees we are following closely:
+Here are the committees we are following closely in the 2022-2024 term:

 Florida House of Representatives